Introducing Robotics

 $280 per group (up to 32 students)

-Look around the WA Museum Boola Bardip and you will find many examples of robots; from driverless busses to autonomous farming vehicles to interstellar travelers.
-This program invites students into the world of robotics, inspired by these objects in our collections.
+Look around you and you will find many examples of robots; from driverless busses to autonomous farming vehicles.

-In this introductory robotics workshop, students will use EV3 Mindstorm robots find out what makes a robot, how robots work and undertake challenges relating to autonomous vehicles, utilising the EV3 sensors (think driverless cars and mars rovers).
+In this introductory robotics workshop, students will use EV3 Mindstorm robots to find out what makes a robot, how robots work and turn their robot into an autonomous vehicle by undertaking different coding challenges and utilising the ultrasonic sensor.

 This is a hands-on program; students will work in pairs or small groups using an EV3 Lego Mindstorm robot, so everyone will be close to the action.
-Students will have fun and be challenged in coding and testing robots that will represent automated vehicles on Earth and beyond!
+Students will be challenged in coding and testing robots while having fun.

 Student experience